The approximate number of Ph.D. degrees awarded each year

 Once you have accepted an offer of admission, you will receive an email with your Student Identification Number and NetID (allowing you to establish a Yale email account).
 You will also receive two additional emails, one with instructions for activating your NetID and a second containing an activation PIN.

 When you arrive, bring either your passport or current U.S. Driver’s License to the Registrar’s Office at 246 Church Street.
+There you will receive an authorization to obtain an ID card.
+After you receive this authorization, you may go to the ID Center, located in the same building.

 If you are trying to contact one of the support offices and are having trouble getting a response to your questions, please contact the Registrar in the department to which you have applied.
 The department Registrar will be able to help you identify the appropriate person to contact.

+No. Visiting Students are not eligible to receive financial aid.
 Most students provide their own funding through external awards or personal resources.